WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone2.md

    `SortForm` should have a `SelectField` (with `choices`  'Date', 'Title', '# of likes', and 'Happiness level') and a `SubmitField` with label "Refresh".

-2. In `index.html`, add template to render an instance of a `sortForm`.
+2. In `index.html`, add template to render an instance of a `SortForm`.
 (You will create the form instance in step-3 and pass it to `render_template` function when `index.html` is rendered. )

    The form should display the sort attribute select-box and the "Refresh" submit button.
-Enclose the select-box and the button in a `<div>` element.

 3. In `routes.py`, edit the `main.index` route function.